 Developmental Services of Northwest Kansas reported Friday afternoon that a long-time resident of one of its living facilities has died of COVID-19.

-"DSNWK following the guidance of ECHD and KDHE has taken every measure to mitigate this cluster," the release said.
+"DSNWK following the guidance of ECHD and KDHE has taken every measure to mitigate this cluster," the press release said.
 "All remaining affected individuals are in stable condition and isolated to their respective living quarters or private residence."

 The release said DSNWK continues to follow clear protocols to maintain a healthy and clean environment.